Rigor mortis: Nysten's rule

+The rule does not occur in all cases.
+It owes its name to the French pediatrician Pierre-Hubert Nysten (1771–1818).

 Application in forensic pathology

 Timeline of postmortem changes (stages of death).

 The degree of rigor mortis may be used in forensic pathology to determine the approximate time of death.
 A dead body holds its position as rigor mortis sets in.
 If the body is moved after death, but before rigor mortis begins, forensic techniques such as livor mortis can be applied.
 Rigor mortis is known as transient evidence, as the degree to which it affects a body degrades over time.